mrd0x/EvilSelenium/README.md

 # EvilSelenium
-EvilSelenium is a beta project that weaponizes <a href="https://www.selenium.dev/">Selenium</a> to abuse Chrome.
+EvilSelenium is a new project that weaponizes <a href="https://www.selenium.dev/">Selenium</a> to abuse Chrome.
 The current features right now are:

 * Steal stored credentials (via autofill)
 * Steal cookies